bowman2001/perplexdoc/content/news/dark-mode/index.md

 tags: [color]
 ---

-The theme includes a dark mode now.
-It follows the dark/light mode setting of the operating system.
+The theme includes an additional dark mode now.
+The color mode follows the setting of the operating system.
 {.p-first}
 <!--more-->

 The dark mode includes a dark page background and light text colors as usual.
 It also reduces the overall brightness and changes the color theme of the code highlighting.